 Carl Wilhelm Scheele and Henry Cavendish had independently discovered and isolated nitrogen but the credit of discovery was given to Scottish physician Daniel Rutherford in 1772.
 Rutherford has given this credit because his work was published first in a science journal.
 The name nitrogen was given by French chemist Jean-Antoine-Claude Chaptal in 1790 because it was found in nitric acid and nitrate compounds.

 In learning chemistry, naturally occurring nitrogen exists mainly of two sable isotopes like 14N and 15N with the relative abundance 14N/15N ∼ 272:1.
 These radioactive isotopes may be prepared or separated by an exchange reaction or by thermal diffusion.
 A British physicist, Ernest Rutherford in 1919 first introduced artificial facts of radioactive nuclear reaction by the bombardment of the alpha ray with N-14 isotope to form O-17 and protons particles.

 Industrially or commercially large amounts of nitrogen are obtained during the isolation of oxygen by fractional distillation of liquid air.
-Nitrogen molecule boils off before oxygen because its boiling point lower (N2: -195.8 °C; O2: -183.1 °C).
+The N2 molecule boils off before oxygen because its boiling point lower (N2: -195.8 °C; O2: -183.1 °C).
 The product usually contains a fraction of argon.
-It can also be produced on a large scale by burning carbon or hydrocarbon in the air, the produced carbon dioxide and water are separated from the mixture of nitrogen gas.
+It can also be produced on a large scale by burning carbon or hydrocarbon in the air, the produced carbon dioxide and water are separated from the gas mixture.

 What is nitrogen used for?

 Elemental nitrogen is largely used to provide an inert atmosphere in metallurgy and various chemical industries like the iron and steel industry for welding, soldering, and brazing, petrochemical industry (as a purge).
-In the liquid state, nitrogen is used in low-temperature machining, grinding of rubbers and rubber-like substances, preservation of biological specimens, and similar low-temperature applications.
+A large scale of nitrogen is used in the chemical industry for the manufacture of ammonia and calcium cyanamide, useful chemicals for cryogenic research, an inhibitor of fire, or explosions.

 It is an important type of chemical element for the growth of plant and animal life in nature and continuously interchange between the atmosphere and biosphere.
-About 60 percent of nitrogen input into the soil by the action of nitrifying bacteria (Rhizobium, Anabaena, Nostoc, Azotobactor, and Clostridium pastorium) which convert dinitrogen directly into nitrates or ammonium salts.
+About 60 percent of N2 input into the soil by the action of nitrifying bacteria (Rhizobium, Anabaena, Nostoc, Azotobactor, and Clostridium pastorium) which convert dinitrogen directly into nitrates or ammonium salts.

 Lighting in the upper atmosphere leads to the formation of NO and NO2, which is carried by nitric acid rain to the soil.
 To balancing the nitrogen cycle in nature, it returns to the atmosphere by the following major steps, death or decay of plants and animals, found in the combustion of wood, coal, and petroleum.
 The drainage of surface water carries some nitrogen gas into the sea which uses to support the common marine life.